 Solution: Either on a lifecycle event hook or a polling schedule, read Okta user information to determine whether specific actions based on time or another user context need to take place.
 Note: Okta's Automations feature also enables scheduled actions.

 Applications: Okta, Salesforce, and Office 365 Admin.
-See Workflows' full list of available connectors.
+For the full list of Workflows connectors, see Connectors.

-For a detailed tutorial to implement this flow, see Time-Based Actions.
+For a detailed tutorial to implement this flow, see Tutorial: Time-based actions.

 Sample Flow Summary Diagram 1